Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem: Grothendieck-Witt groups of dg categories

 \subsection{The homotopy category of a dg category}

 Let $\A$ be a dg category.
-The homotopy category $H^0\A^{\pretr}$ of its pretriangulated hull is a triangulated category.
-As noted above, the exact category $Z^0\A^{\pretr}$ is a Frobenius exact category.
-Its homotopy category is $H^0\A^{\pretr}$, and it is therefore triangulated \cite{Happel:FrobTriang}, \cite{Keller:uses}.
-The exact triangles in $H^0\A^{\pretr}$ are those which are isomorphic in $H^0\A^{\pretr}$ to a standard exact triangle
+Recall that the homotopy category $H^0\A^{\pretr}$ of its pretriangulated hull is the stable category of the Frobenius category $Z^0\A^{\pretr}$ (Remark \ref{rmk:H0isFrobeniusStableCat}).
+Therefore, it is equipped with the structure of a triangulated category \cite{Happel:FrobTriang}, \cite{Keller:uses}.
+The {\em shift functor} of the triangulated category is the functor $T: H^0\A^{\pretr} \to H^0\A^{\pretr}: X \mapsto TX$ defined by the object $T\in \scC_k$ using the action (\ref{eqn:CkActiononAptr}).
+The exact triangles in $H^0\A^{\pretr}$ are those which are isomorphic in $H^0\A^{\pretr}$ to a triangle of the following form, called {\em standard exact triangle},

 defined by the following map of exact sequences in $\A^{\pretr}$